|

 The basis of executing a technique is correct stance plus balance and the harmonious

-coordination of parts of the body, and all mustwork together at the same time.
+coordination of parts of the body, and all mustwork together at the same

-In this way, techniques become fast and powerful.The delicate control that is required
+In this way, techniques become fast and powerful.The delicate control that

 depends onand is guided by good stance.